brimaz/sorcerers-ledger/README.md

 ﻿## sorcerers-ledger

-This project fetches Sorcery: Contested Realm card data from the TCGplayer API and generates a dynamic HTML page to display card prices with hover-over image functionality.
-The project follows a more organized structure with separate files for CSS and JavaScript, and dedicated directories for data and scripts.
+This project fetches Sorcery: Contested Realm card data from eBay’s Buy API and generates a dynamic HTML page to display card prices with hover-over image functionality.
+The project follows an organized structure with separate files for CSS and JavaScript, and dedicated directories for data and scripts.

 ### Project Structure